Social support for families and patients affected by AYA cancer

 It is common for AYA Cancer patients to feel confused and/or isolated after being diagnosed with this horrible disease.
 They are confused over the medical aspects of cancer, whether or not they have insurance coverage, and whether or not they can maintain their current status as a student or a working person.

 A diagnosis of cancer can create huge obstacles to all aspects of the AYA’s life.
-Therefore our Educational Program seeks to encourage participation in Conferences geared towards AYA Cancer Patients and their families.
+Therefore our Social Support programs seek to encourage participation in conferences geared towards AYA Cancer Patients and their families.
 It is our hope that the knowledge and social support they receive at these conferences will help alleviate some of their concerns and increase socialization.